xcsp3team/PyCSP3-models/realistic/RosterSickness/README.md

 # Problem: RosterSickness

 The model, below, is close to (can be seen as the close translation of) the one submitted to the 2022 Minizinc challenge.
-The MZN model was proposed by Ties Westendorp, under the MIT Licence.
+The original MZN model was proposed by Ties Westendorp, under the MIT Licence.

 ## Data Example
   small-4.json